 The top six essays will be recognized.
-The top three will receive a cash prize* based on the amount raised at our annual CCEA conference.
+The top three will receive awards and featured recognition at our annual CCEA conference.

 The student must be sponsored by a current professional member of CCEA or an employee of a CCEA member school.
 You may register for new membership here in conjunction with this submission.

 - Presented in 12 point font, either in Arial or Times New Roman.

 The student’s essay should describe one of the following topics (including their future plans and/or goals within any of the following essay topics is highly recommended):

 - How I Turned Failure Into Success at ____________ High School.

 - Why Does ____________ High School Work for Me?

 - Why ____________ High School is a Model School.